robhitt/sure/README.md

 ## Installation

-Fire up the index.html file in any web browser and you'll be good to go!
+1. Fire up the [index.html](https://robhitt.github.io/sure/) file in any web browser and you'll be good to go!
+2. Once on the landing page click the "Get Started" CTA button to navigate to the [bookmarking app](https://robhitt.github.io/sure/hacker-news/).

 Note:
 * Cross compatiable among all browsers including (Chrome, Firefox, Safari & Opera).